fronzi/SolidStatePhysics/README.md

 # PHYS2213 – Solid State for Devices
-Lecture Slides, Exercises, and Tutorials
+Lecture Slides and Tutorials

 This repository hosts the teaching material for the **Solid State for Devices** module of the course **PHYS2213**.
-It is intended as a resource for students to access lecture slides, worked examples, exercises, and tutorial problems, all aligned with the course syllabus.
+It is intended as a resource for students to access lecture slides and tutorial problems, all aligned with the course syllabus.

 ---

 ##  Contents
 - **Lectures/**
   Slide decks for each lecture, organised by chapter/topic.
-- **Exercises/**
-  Numerical and conceptual problems, some with step-by-step solutions.
 - **Tutorials/**
   Structured tutorials with guided explanations, useful for exam preparation.